 Often used alongside quaint, charming is often used to paint a more flattering picture for an old or miniature property.
 If you take the bait, be sure to look careful at the pictures and arrange a viewing to see for yourself.
 These can be real finds, but more likely than not, they’ll remind you of grandma’s lil’ house on the prairie.

 Although properties described this way can be quite luxurious and great for entertaining, some agents use the same language to describe cramped studio apartments that lack proper wall partitions.
 Be prepared for the kitchen, living room, bedroom, and even the bathroom sometimes, to all be squashed into one room.
 If you’re into that kind of thing, be our guest.
 We’ll opt to see it to believe it.

-Sure, Victorian era crown moulding and original hardwood floors are stylish.
-But oftentimes, properties described as being in their "original condition" or possessing of "period details" mean that you're looking at a property in desperate need of repair.
+Sure, Victorian era crown molding and original hardwood floors are stylish.
+But oftentimes, properties described as being in their “original condition” or possessing of “period details” mean that you’re looking at a property in desperate need of repair.
 Definitely worth looking into these properties, you might score a real beauty or it might be a complete lemon.

 “State of the Art”

 This buzzword is regularly exaggerating the grandeur of facilities.
 More often than not, a state-of-the-art bathroom, for example, is just a functioning toilet and shower room.
 If a property is modern, with the newest appliances and contemporary decor, this should be made clear in a detailed listing.